Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 14

 trenches & actually got some men over into /

-support trenches (acc. bone a/c) Our supports
+support trenches (acc. to one a/c) Our supports

 were all crowded in the little gully at / back